 Competitor Information

 We will analyze both main and indirect competitors in the decoration space.
+Decorators who lean toward minimalist, clutter-free interiors can reference our Less Is More business plan template.
 Our primary competitors may include local decorators with established client bases, while indirect competitors could consist of DIY home improvement platforms.
 To differentiate our business, we will focus on personalized design experiences and exceptional customer service, ensuring that our clients feel valued and understood.
 Decorators who expand into pre-sale property preparation often find natural overlap with the staging business model, which shares many of the same client relationships and design competencies.

 Financial Information